p-org/peasy-ide-vscode/Docs/docs/trace-visualizer/feature_compare_contrast.md

     <h2>Compare and Contrast</h2>
 </div>

 Finally, let's discuss the last feature of the Peasy Trace Visualizer: comparing and contrasting multiple traces.
-When selecting traces to visualize upon launching the trace visualizer, you can choose to select multiple JSON traces at once. *(It is suggested that you place all the traces in one folder to facilitate easier selection in the file dialog window.)*
+When selecting traces to visualize upon launching the trace visualizer, you can choose to select multiple JSON traces at once.

+!!! tip "We suggest that you place all the trace files in one folder to facilitate easier selection in the file dialog window."

 **View Different Traces**